IGINOI/Matrix_Transposition/README.md

-# Exploring Implicit and Explicit Parallelization with Matrix Transposition
+# Exploring Implicit, Explicit (OPENMP) and MPI Parallelization with Matrix Transposition

 ## Table of Contents